 As with most industries, legacy systems and thinking will delay the adoption of innovation.
 We’re proud to be leading the way with our approach and technology.
 The job search industry is long overdue for re-invention.
 We are excited to be the first to offer a lightweight product experience and really cool way to find jobs in the data science and technology space.

 It’s important to fill out your profile thoughtfully and completely.
 Preferences, skills and qualifications are learned by the system.
 You can add skills that you don’t see listed, and in general, can really build your profile out in creative ways.
 Users can also upload several versions of their resume which is a benefit, too.
-Overall, users should just dive in and create a free profile.

 I wish the job search community – even beyond the data and tech space – would understand that the legacy approach is broken.
 Searching millions of jobs to find the right one or sorting through the abyss of resumes is extremely inefficient.
 Digital saturation is running rampant too, both in our professional and personal lives.
 The job search industry needs an enormous makeover, and we’re trying to do our part.

-My career roots reside in executive recruitment and staffing, coupled with experience from a very interesting era with DoubleClick as they were being bought by Google.
+My career roots reside in executive recruitment and staffing, coupled with experience from a very interesting era with DoubleClick as they were being acquired by Google.
 When I started icrunchdata, it was always with the notion of making a difference in the job market.
 Making it better, making it easier.
 I tend to be an intuitive type person and could always see opportunity in this space.
 It’s the perfect culmination of my background, passion and insight.
 I absolutely love where I’m at and grateful to be the steward of this brand and interesting niche space.

 Well, I don’t reflect on achievements too often, quite honestly.
 Rather, I’m always striving to grow as a person and professional.
 But in the past year, I’ve experienced more growth in my skill-sets than ever before.
 I’m a self-taught web developer and have been growing my expertise in product development, UX and other facets of design.
 I’m proud of being in the trenches and the knowledge I’ve acquired.
 I’m never satisfied nor stagnant for long, so who knows what will come next, but I’m grateful for the opportunity to make a difference in the tech space.